rizac/me-compute/README.md

 (Type `me-compute --help` for more details)

-OUTPUT_DIR is the destination root directory.
-You can use the special characters %S% and %E% that will be replaced with the start and end time in ISO format, computed from the given parameters.
+OUTPUT_DIR is the destination directory.
+You can use the special characters `%S%` and `%E%` that will be replaced with the start and end time in ISO format, computed from the given parameters.
 The output directory and its parents will be created if they do not exist.
-START and END are the start and end time of the events to consdier, in ISO format (e.g. "2016-03-31")
+START and END are the start and end time of the events to consider, in ISO format (e.g. "2016-03-31")

 In the output directory, the following files will be saved: